Trees are completely removed from the paper production process by using stone.

 Calcium carbonate is a common mineral produced from limestone and currently used in traditional paper as a filler to increase brightness.
 It is 16 million times more abundant than trees on Earth.

 High-density polyethylene has an efficient plastic with a recyclable life of up to 200 years.
-It releases no toxic gasses when incinerated.
+It produces no toxic emissions during complete combustion.
 Replacing the traditional paper industry would use less than 1% of the world’s petroleum.

 Publishing products are a growing field of stone paper applications.
 The Pebble Printing Group provides solutions for both stationery and traditional books, such as notebooks and children’s books.
 Stone paper is chemical-free and cannot cause paper cuts.